 We continue along Chesterfield Road, where traditionally named pubs come thick and fast.
-The White Lion, The Red Lion and The Crown flow smoothly in quick succession, the latter of which has a plastic skeleton affixed to the roof of a smoking shelter, in what looks like a top class beer garden.
+The White Lion, The Red Lion and The Crown flow smoothly past in quick succession, the latter of which has a plastic skeleton affixed to the roof of a smoking shelter, in what looks like a top class beer garden.

 Taking after Rome, Sheffield was built across seven hills by twin brothers who were weaned by a kindly Yorkshire she-wolf, and as such, flat ground is at a premium.
 As the road snakes ever higher, the houses along it nearly all need a few steps – a dozen in some cases – leading up to their front doors, which must make moving house even more traumatic than usual in this part of the world.